Message from the President

 Many community education courses at CCC incorporate environmental sustainability.
 In the community education brochures, these classes are noted by having one to four leaves next to the name of the class.
 One leaf means sustainability is incorporated into the class and four leaves means that the class is solely focused on a sustainability topic.

 The intern program for the environmental sustainability office began in 2014 and has continued to grow and develop.
 Interns take on a variety of duties and apply a variety of skills such as emailing, public speaking, following detailed directions, and working independently and as a team.
 Learn about our past and current interns here.

 The Sustainability Leadership Presentation Series (SLPS) is a monthly live broadcast of highly qualified and credible speakers who present on regional topics of sustainability and global and local environmental issues.
-The SLPS is currently in its fifth year at the college and its partnerships have grown to include four academic institutions and two nonprofit organizations.
+The SLPS is currently in its seventh year at the college with partnerships across the state.

-Each spring around Earth Day on April 22, CCC hosts Earth Week events at each campus location to provide education on sustainability and the importance of the environment.
-Events include vendor expos, presentations from local organizations and tours.
-Be on the lookout for more information on this year’s upcoming Earth Week events.
+Each spring around Earth Day on April 22, CCC hosts Earth Month events at each campus location to provide education on sustainability and the importance of the environment.
+Events include student project expos, presentations and tours.
+Be on the lookout for more information on this year’s upcoming Earth Month events.

 America Recycles Day

 CCC hosts America Recycles Day each year on Nov.
 15 on the Columbus Campus.
 America Recycles Day is the only nationally recognized day dedicated to promoting and celebrating recycling in the United States.

 - State Fair

 Environmental Sustainability Director Ben Newton was featured in a Business Officer article.

 CCC partners with Open for Business Magazine on a People, Planet, Profit column.